guochenmeinian/CSCI-GA.2437/README.md

 ## Structure
 - `data/`: small pieces of dataset for preview
-- `notebooks/`: zeppelin notebooks for data exploration and modeling
+- `code.ipynb`: zeppelin notebook for data exploration and modeling

 ## Analytics: